Symphogear: Antagonists

 Saint-Germain is an immortal alchemist introduced in Symphogear AXZ as a leader of the Bavarian Illuminati.
 Having perfected her body through alchemy, she seeks divine power to liberate humanity from oppression.
-Her motivations stem from a traumatic childhood as the abandoned daughter of a sex slave.
+Her mother was a sex slave who died of illness after being abandoned by Saint-Germain's father.
 In the climax, she and her allies sacrifice themselves by transforming a nuclear missile into Divine Power through alchemical purification, dissolving their physical forms in the process.
+She returns in XV as a spirit who aids Hibiki in the battle against Noble Red.